 Anxiety disorders constitute the most prevalent group of child psychiatric disorders (Costello, Egger, & Angold, 2005).
 Anxiety disorders have negative implications for child development and functioning, create burden for parents and family members, and carry significant societal cost (Creswell & Cartwright-Hatton, 2007; de Abreu Ramos-Cerqueira, Torres, Torresan, Negreiros, & Vitorino, 2008; Essau, Conradt, & Petermann, 2000; Newman, 2000).
 Cognitive-behavior therapy (CBT) has been strongly supported as an effective treatment for childhood anxiety but many children continue to meet diagnostic criteria after treatment and many more continue to have significant symptoms of anxiety (Compton, et al., 2004; Ronald M. Rapee, Schniering, & Hudson, 2009).
 CBT involves teaching skills to identify and challenge maladaptive thoughts, self-regulate anxiety, and systematically engage in previously avoided situations.
 As such, successful CBT requires active collaboration between child and therapist, a degree of participation which is frequently unattainable.
 Furthermore, many patients decline to participate in treatment altogether (Krebs & Heyman, 2010; Walkup, et al., 2008).
 Some children are too anxious to agree to participate in a treatment that will require them to confront their fears, others are loath to recognize that they have a problem at all and others may be aided in avoiding the anxiety through family accommodation to their symptoms.
 Oppositional tendencies may also preclude a productive alliance of clinician and child (Garcia, et al., 2010).

 When child participation in treatment is not possible, or when a child is not responding to treatment, parent training may offer a more viable alternative.
 Various parent and family factors have been tied to the development and maintenance of childhood anxiety disorders (Dadds, Barrett, Rapee, & Ryan, 1996; Ginsburg, Siqueland, Masia-Warner, & Hedtke, 2004; R. M. Rapee, 1997; Siqueland, Kendall, & Steinberg, 1996; J. J. Wood, McLeod, Sigman, Hwang, & Chu, 2003), and family variables have been shown to predict outcomes for child treatment (Crawford & Manassis, 2001; Southam-Gerow, Kendall, & Weersing, 2001).
 Parent training has also been effective in the treatment of other disorders.
-In externalizing disorders, for example, in which child motivation for treatment is often low, parent training has been an effective, evidence-based method of treatment (Eyberg, Nelson, & Boggs, 2008; Kaminski, Valle, Filene, & Boyle, 2008).
+In externalizing disorders, for example, in which child motivation for treatment is often low, parent training has been an effective, evidence-based method of treatment (Eyberg, Nelson, & Boggs, 2008; Kaminski, Valle, Filene, & Boyle, 2008; Oleffs et al, 2009; Weinblatt & Omer, 2008).
 The evidence supporting a role for family factors in the etiology of child anxiety, the data tying family variables to child outcomes and the success of parent work in other disorders have all led to a common assumption that parent involvement in treating childhood anxiety would enhance treatment outcomes.
 However, in the case of anxiety disorders, parent involvement in treatment has not yet produced the desired results.
 A number of clinical trials have compared child treatment with parental involvement to child only treatment and have failed to convincingly show superior results for the inclusion of parents (Barmish & Kendall, 2005; Breinholst, Esbjorn, Reinholdt-Dunne, & Stallard, 2012; Reynolds, Wilson, Austin, & Hooper, 2012; W. K. Silverman, Pina, & Viswesvaran, 2008).
 Overall, child therapy with parent involvement has been largely equally effective to treatment of child alone, but not more so.